Tarbal/TelescopeMount/README.md

 In order to compile on a Raspberry Pi 3b+, you will need to link the appropriate libraries.
 I suggest you compile within QTCreator after you have downloaded and installed the boost, pigpio, and sofa libraries.
 Then, you need to run pigpiod.
-If you want it to run automatically at startup, add the following
+If you want it to run automatically at startup, as well as sync the time after a 15 second wait, and set the cpu to performance mode, add the following

 #!/bin/sh -e

 pigpiod;
+echo 'GOVERNOR="performance"' | tee /etc/default/cpufrequtils;
+systemctl disable ondemand;
+sleep 15;
+ntpdate time.nist.gov;
 exit 0;

 to your /etc/rc.local file.
 If it does not exist, then create it.
 Don't forget to make it executable by typing